Connic

 Here's the uncomfortable truth about AI in 2025: your customers expect intelligent features in your product, but the engineers who can build them are being snapped up by Big Tech with compensation packages you can't match.
 The AI talent crunch is real, and it's not getting better anytime soon.

-But here's the good news: you don't actually need a dedicated ML team to ship AI agents in your product.
+The good news: you don't actually need a dedicated ML team to ship AI agents in your product.
 You need a different approach.

 The Traditional Path (And Why It's Broken)